gabiudrescu/website/content/post/6-my-toolkit/index.md

 Tools that are valuable in eCommerce company or in one that relies on software to do business.

 And quite often, I am asked for recommendations.
-And recently that made me realize that sometimes, I need to answer to the same questions, multiple times, to different people.
+That made me realize that sometimes, I need to answer to the same questions, multiple times, to different people.

 And I kept asking myself: why don't I templatize this in a list of tools I can recommend, based on my personal experience.